 c1745-1812.
-His early life is largely a mystery, but it is estimated that he was born before 1750 at Kingston, Jamaica to a mother who was in slavery, was illegitimate and of mixed race.
-He would become unique in being a ‘black’ officer in the Georgian Navy.
+His early life is largely a mystery, but it has been estimated that he was born before 1750 at Kingston, Jamaica to a mother who was in slavery, was illegitimate and of mixed race.
+However, other sources suggest that his long service in the West Indies left him so tanned that he was assumed to have had black ancestry.
+He would nevertheless be described as unique in being a ‘black’ officer in the Georgian Navy.

 During the years of peace after 1763 he lived in meagre circumstances at Jamaica whilst subsisting on his employment as a pilot.
 In December 1771 the Achilles 60, Captain Richard Collins, grounded in Port Royal harbour under his charge, and after being court-martialled Perkins was sentenced to be rendered incapable of ever piloting another naval vessel.
 Given his vast knowledge of the waters in the western Caribbean this was a sentence that would soon be overlooked.

-In 1775 he joined Rear-Admiral Clark Gayton’s flagship Antelope 50, Captain George Dawson, at Jamaica as a ‘pilot’.
-Although appearing on a number of ship’s books on that station over the next few years he was generally employed in command of tenders, in particular the schooner Punch, which he was commanding by 1778, and in which he not only made scores of captures but was also used by the authorities to land surreptitiously and gather intelligence on the enemy ports of Cap François and Havana.
+In 1775 he joined Rear-Admiral Clark Gayton s flagship Antelope 50, Captain George Dawson, at Jamaica as a pilot .
+Although appearing on a number of ship s books on that station over the next few years he was generally employed in command of tenders, in particular the schooner Punch, which he was commanding by 1778, and in which he not only made scores of captures but was also used by the authorities to land surreptitiously and gather intelligence on the enemy ports of Cap Fran ois and Havana.
 In November 1780 he demonstrated his local knowledge and seamanship skills when the Punch escaped from six French sail of the line and two frigates off Hispaniola.

 Following the peace Perkins remained unemployed by the Navy, and there has been some speculation that he resorted to piracy in the Caribbean waters he knew so well, and that he may also have visited Britain.

 During the Spanish Armament of 1790 he was employed by Rear-Admiral Phillip Affleck, the commander-in-chief at Jamaica, on intelligence gathering missions to Hispaniola, although another mission to Cuba was aborted when the dispute was resolved.
-In 1792, Captain Thomas Macnamara Russell, learning of Perkins’ imprisonment on the French island of Saint-Domingue for allegedly supplying arms to the rebellious black natives, sailed round to Jérémie to enforce Perkins’ release.
+In 1792, Captain Thomas Macnamara Russell, learning of Perkins imprisonment on the French island of Saint-Domingue for allegedly supplying arms to the rebellious black natives, sailed round to J r mie to enforce Perkins release.
 After Russell threatened to blow up a fort Perkins was then freed on the personal and belligerent emissary of Commander William Nowell.
 Although it is likely that Perkins had been imprisoned as a spy, it is possible that the French were equally keen to take revenge upon somebody who had been such a thorn in their side during the previous war.

 Once the French Revolutionary War broke out Perkins commissioned the fast-sailing schooner Spitfire 6 at Jamaica in the summer of 1793 on the instigation of the commander-in-chief, Commodore John Ford, and he served in the Saint-Domingue campaign during September which saw parts of the island occupied at the request of the plantation owners.
 In 1794 he commissioned one of the Saint-Domingue prizes, the schooner Marie Antoinette 10, for service on the Jamaican station, and that year he was with the promoted Rear-Admiral Ford when he captured Port-au-Prince on 4 June.
 Thereafter he continued to see service on the Jamaican station, particularly off Saint-Domingue, where his local knowledge and contacts were unparalleled.